 "Forgive all, love all, detach from the self, forget materialism and focus on inner peace.
 Give back to the world more than you take from it."

-When simply looking back at history and the facts, you see two very different men, living out two different lives during different time periods with the exact same state of mind on both life and existence itself.
-To me it is beautiful to see that one entire religion (Christianity) could have come from Jesus whom may have simply been the disciple of another man (Buddha) who lived a few hundred years prior.
-That's how most religions begin, they take the bit's and pieces from a philosophy that make sense to them and they create a belief of their own that 'their people' can relate to...
+When simply looking back at history and the facts, you see two very different men, living out two completely different lives during separate time periods with the exact same state of mind on both LIFE and EXISTENCE itself.
+To me it is beautiful to see that one entire religion (Christianity) could have possibly come from Jesus Christ whom may have simply been the disciple of another great man (Buddha) who lived a few hundred years prior.
+That's how many religions begin, they take bits and pieces from an existing philosophy which makes sense to them, then they create a belief of their own which 'their people' can relate to.